PrinceOfIgor/GemmCUDA/README.md

 >
 > Can be found: https://www.anaconda.com/download

-Then from an Administrator Anaconda prompt:
+Then, to install packages manually, from an Administrator Anaconda prompt:

 conda create --name GemmCUDA